 I was in the Flower Club and NIFAS – NI Flower Arranging Society…. maybe 50 years.
 But, been there, done that…….

 I am fortunate that once a fortnight I go out with my friends for coffee.
 This is the WI.
 They disbanded but tend to meet for coffee and chat.

 I was asked to join the Tuesday Club attached to St. Steven’s church – they are terrific for visiting old houses.
 People are very good about helping me on and off the coach and I take my rolator with me.
 The last homes we went to were The Argrory… Mountstewart, Castleward.

 We’re off to Ballymena for a surprise Christmas lunch in December.
 That keeps me in contact with people.

 It could be isolating in here.
 Some people find it isolating or lonely…..

 Women are different.
 They come in and have a cup of coffee.
 It could be…..
 It can be lonely for people – especially if they can’t get out and about.

 Some of our nice tenants are no longer with us.
 That’s what it’s like to be in this environment, in sheltered housing.
 People move on.
-But there it is… I’m happy here.